 When managing epidemics of new infectious disease it is important to learn the lessons of the past, but also to recognise the specific variables and uncertainties of the present.
 Communicating risk in evolving epidemics involves recognising those uncertainties and being prepared to change advice on the basis of new and evolving evidence.
 Education, reliable information and effective communication are key factors in the management of epidemics of infectious disease.

-As COVID-19 continues to spread in Hong Kong, and globally, information around this new disease evolves at a rapid pace.
-We have compiled a historical record of this evolving process for our patients.
-We have loaded all our previous communications such that they can be assessed in context.
+As COVID-19 spread throughout the world, information about this new disease evolved at an unprecedented pace.
+We produced a timeline of this evolving process for our patients.
+All of our Covid-19 communications are available via the timeline allowing them to be assessed in context.

 Navigate through the months to see key disease milestones.

 China fully resumed travel with Hong Kong and Macau starting this date, dropping all quotas or mandatory testing requirements.

 The Hong Kong Government announced the end of isolation requirements for COVID-19 patients.

 OT&P published a blog titled, "What are the risks of a new Covid variant from China and what do we know about the XBB.1.5 variant?".

 The Chinese government has started relaxing some of the immigration restrictions.
 Hong Kong also announced the reopening of borders with China, allowing people to travel without quarantine.

 OT&P published a blog titled, "What next for China?
 Lessons from the Covid response in Hong Kong and Singapore".